happycaroline/learngit/readme.txt

-Git is a version control system.
+Git is a version control system  heheda.
-Git is free soft ware.
+Git is free soft ware  heheda.